Preclinical WebsiteClinical Website

 Multi-modality imaging biomarkers are widely used in clinical trials of Alzheimer's disease and tauopathies.
 MRI-derived regional volume and cortical thickness measures are highly sensitive to brain atrophy and allow for monitoring disease progression over time in Alzheimer's disease, Progressive Supranuclear Palsy, Corticobasal Degeneration, and Frontotemporal Dementia.
 Using non-invasive, in vivo whole brain MRI acquisition combined with advanced, fully-automated image processing & analysis, we have shown highly significant regional brain atrophy, specifically related to tau pathology, thereby serving as a robust in-life measure of neurodegeneration and a translational biomarker.

-Alzheimer's Disease Mouse Models Features
+Alzheimer's Disease Mouse Models & Neurodegeneration

 You can simply navigate through this "Image Story" using the left panel.